noelmathen/RSMS-Feedback-Form-Filling-Automation/README.md

 This Python script uses Selenium to automate the feedback submission process on the [Rajagiri Tech Student Portal](https://www.rajagiritech.ac.in/stud/ktu/student/).
 It specifically targets the feedback pages for the 2023 End Semester Feedback ODD.

+## Run it yourselves!

+- **Feedback_form.ipynb:** This Jupyter Notebook file provides an online platform for running the script.
+You can execute the code by simply entering their username(uid) and password.

 ## Features

 - **User Input:** The script prompts the user to enter their username(uid) and password for the student portal.